-Prepared by Tonga Power Limited & Ministry for Meteorology, Energy, Information, Disaster Management, Environment, and Climate Change for Ministry of Finance and National Planning & Asian Development Bank
+Prepared by Tonga Power Limited and the Ministry for Meteorology, Energy, Information, Disaster Management, Environment, and Climate Change for the Ministry of Finance and National Planning and the Asian Development Bank

-The Initial Environmental Examination is a document of the borrower.
-The views expressed herein do not necessarily represent those of ADB's Board of Directors, Management or staff, and may be preliminary in nature.
+This initial environmental examination is a document of the borrower.
+The views expressed herein do not necessarily represent those of ADB's Board of Directors, Management, or staff, and may be preliminary in nature.

-In preparing any country programme or strategy, financing any project, or by making any designation of or reference to a particular territory or geographic area in this document, the Asian Development Bank does not intend to make any judgments as to the legal or other status of any territory or area.
+In preparing any country program or strategy, financing any project, or by making any designation of or reference to a particular territory or geographic area in this document, the Asian Development Bank does not intend to make any judgments as to the legal or other status of any territory or area.